 Pop quiz: name your town’s mayor and one representative to the state legislature.

 No?
-Then please shut up about Bush and/or Obama.
+Then please shut up about Obama and/or Trump.

 6. Trying to Impress Other People